zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` () : :zeek:type:`bool`

-   Checks whether Bro reads traffic from a trace file (as opposed to from a network interface).
+   Checks whether Zeek reads traffic from a trace file (as opposed to from a network interface).